innocent98/DB2B-sample/README.md

 - [Learn the Basics](https://reactnative.dev/docs/getting-started) - a **guided tour** of the React Native **basics**.
 - [Blog](https://reactnative.dev/blog) - read the latest official React Native **Blog** posts.
 - [`@facebook/react-native`](https://github.com/facebook/react-native) - the Open Source; GitHub **repository** for React Native.

+# Multilingual support
+- The multilingual setup can be found in the utils folder. follow the instructions in the documentation(comments)

+# State management tools
+- The state management tools can be found in the redux folder. follow the instructions in the documentation(comments)

+- Also see the helpers folder for more information on how to utilize the api call methods.
+You need to import each function to make use of it.

+- I also created some reusable components for the Text, Input and Button components.
+Which you can call and use anytime you need them.
+Read up each of the file for proper utilization of the comments present there.
+Thank you.